Troubling Unchildlike Behavior

 - Played for laughs in the Christmas side-story of the Broken Bow series when Apollo asks an eight-year-old Armani why he's wearing the Santa hat he hates so much.

-(To Lanaya) Why couldn't you have just bought him a Where's Waldo
+Armani: (While reading The Art of War) Sun Tzu says, "To know your Enemy, you must become your Enemy."Apollo: (To Lanaya) Why couldn't you have just bought him a Where's Waldo book?

 - A kid Nui from Maim de Maim was already disturbing, however, the kicker comes from her skinning a girl alive to make a kamui and the fact that what she did gave Ragyou pause and horrified even herself, giving her an My God, What Have I Done? moment doesn't help this.